 Without veterinary medicine in zoos, and the experience gained through them, the entire project that helps endangered species would be impossible.
 Therefore, “pretty enclosures” for “zoo gorillas”, as Wild puts it, are helpful to mountain gorillas.
 Columbus Zoo and Aquarium is another zoo that supports the Gorilla Doctors and is heavily committed to the conservation of mountain gorillas.
 In 2001, the zoo fought successfully against diseases that could be transmitted from humans to gorillas.
 Since 2014, the zoo financed the care for 12 confiscated gorillas as well as investigations to find out whether or not they could be reintroduced in nature – this was later moved from Rwanda to Congo.
 All this was and is possible, putting it in the Professor’s words, thanks to “pretty enclosures for zoo gorillas”.
 Without them, we would lack the knowledge and the money needed to finance such a project.

 Combination is essential

 The example of mountain gorillas shows that it does not work without a combination of ex situ conservation measures, i.e. outside the natural habitat, with in situ conservation measures, i.e. within the natural habitat.
 Many research questions can only be answered in human care, and not only through nature.
-The knowledge obtained this way is the basis for serious animal, nature, and species conservation.
+The knowledge obtained this way is the basis for serious animal, nature, and species conservation work.
 The Amazon river dolphins (Iniidae) are a good example of this.
 In the following video, a renowned researcher speaks about the importance of combination to even have a chance of carrying out proper conservation work: